valette06/terraform-aws-msk-kafka-cluster/README.md

 # AWS MSK Kafka Cluster Terraform module

-Terraform module which creates AWS MSK (Managed Streaming for Kafka) resources.
+Terraform module which creates AWS MSK (Managed Streaming for Kafka) resources. additional information may be added in this repo in the future.
 ## Usage

 See [`examples`](./examples) directory for working examples to reference: